United States Ski Team: 1988 USSA and U.S. Ski Team rejoin

-2007 Center of Excellence Groundbreaking
+2007 Center of Excellence groundbreaking

 The USSA broke ground on the Center of Excellence on July 18, 2007.
-Upon opening in 2009, the Center of Excellence housed world-class high-performance athletic facilities including strength-training areas, a gymnasium, a climbing wall, ski and snowboard ramps, trampolines, a nutrition center and rehabilitation facilities.
+Upon opening in 2009, the Center of Excellence housed athletic facilities including strength-training areas, a gymnasium, a climbing wall, ski and snowboard ramps, trampolines, a nutrition center and rehabilitation facilities.
 Additionally, educational areas for athletes, coaches and clubs such as a computer lab, multimedia rooms for performance analysis and equipment workshops are available.
 All of the educational resources are shared with the USSA's 400 clubs around the country.

-Making the U.S. Ski Team
+Admission

 Interested young athletes generally begin competing through one of 425 local U.S. Ski and Snowboard Association clubs located in communities around the country, generally at ski and snowboard resorts.
 Clubs provide introductory education and training, as well as competition programs.

 Each U.S. Ski Team sport is also organized at a regional and divisional level, with slight variances by sport.
 Alpine skiing, for example, is organized in three regions: Eastern, Rocky/Central and Western.
 Within those regions are divisions including Northern, Eastern, Southern, Central, Rocky Mountain, Intermountain, Far West and Alaska.
 In some areas, such as New England, there are also state-based organizations.

 Competition programs are held within each region or division leading up to national and international events.
 From these competitions, athletes earn points and are ranked nationally with the highest ranking athletes earning nominations to join the US national teams, which compete at the World Cup level.

-U.S. Ski & Snowboard is one of the only Olympic sports in the United States to support a full-time standing national team in every sport.
+Ski & snowboard is one of the only Olympic sports in the United States to support a full-time standing national team in every sport.
 Teams are nominated each spring or summer based on results.
 Teams for FIS World Championships (held every odd year) and Olympic Winter Games (held every four years) are selected by specific criteria and named for those individual events.